 - All Examination groups visit galleries at least once a year.

 - In the Sixth Form we take students on a three day residential trip to Burwell House, near Anglesey Abbey.
 This trip enables students to try life drawing and film making as well as painting, printing and sculpture.

 - In the last three years there have been optional art trips to Paris, Florence and Venice, during February half term.

 - We have strong links with the Fitzwilliam Museum in Cambridge and regularly visit the galleries in London.

-- We often use outside artists and speakers, and run an annual Summer Art Competition which is open to all ages.
+- We take part in a cross-curriculum Arts week bi-annually and run an annual Summer Art Competition which is open to all ages.